TritonDataCenter/rfd/rfd/0026/README.md

 If Docker containers use the shared volumes that need to be deleted, `sdcadm` doesn't delete the shared volume zones and instead outputs the containers' uuids so that the operator knows which containers are still using them.

+## Open questions

+### Interaction with local volumes

+Do we support local volumes?
+If so, is there any chance of conflicts between local and shared volumes?

+#### What happens when mounting of a volume fails?

+The current recommendation is to fail the provisioning request with an error message that is as clear as possible.

+### What NFS versions need to be supported?

+NFSv3 and NFSv4 are both supported in LX containers, and it may be desirable to support NFSv3 for mounting shared volumes from the command line in non- Docker containers.

+What are the differences between these two versions?

+### Security

+What are the NFS security requirements?

+At this point sdc-nfs does not support anything other than restricting to a specfic list of IPs, so we're planning to leave it open to any networks assigned to the container.
+Is this a acceptable?

+#### Can we limit the number of NFS volumes a single container can mount?

+If so: how many?

+#### Volume name limitations

+Can we limit to `[a-zA-Z0-9\-\_]`?
+If not, what characters do we need?
+How long should these names be allowed to be?

+### NFS server zone's packages

+#### NFS server zone's packages' CPU and memory requirements

+It's not clear currently what the optimal CPU and memory requirements for packages are.
+The correlation between the amount of I/O operations performed on a given shared volume and its CPU and memory requirements hasn't been determined yet.

+As for minimum requirements, the NFS server zone currently runs one node application (sdc-nfs) and has a smaller number of services running compared to most "core" SDC zones.
+These run fine in a zone with 512 MBs of memory, `cpu_shares === 4` and `cpu_cap === 200`, but these minimum requirements could probably be lower.